larsrickert/budget-app/frontend/README.md

 TypeScript cannot handle type information for `.vue` imports by default.
 In editors, we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.

-If the standalone TypeScript plugin doesn't feel fast enough to you, Volar has also implemented a [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) that is more performant.
+But its recommended to use Volar's [Take Over Mode](https://github.com/johnsoncodehk/volar/discussions/471#discussioncomment-1361669) because it is more performant.
 You can enable it by the following steps:

 1. Disable the built-in TypeScript Extension
    1. Open VS Code extensions